Christmas in Switzerland offers markets, religious traditions and winter fun for group trips to this charming Alpine country

 Basel is known as Switzerland’s largest and most beautiful “Christmas City.”
 Basel’s main buildings and bridges are aglow with lights during the Christmas and New Year’s holidays, and 100 decorated pine trees line Europe’s longest Christmas Street.

 Dazzling Christmas markets at Barfüsserplatz and Münsterplatz, with nearly 200 decorated traditional wooden stalls, offer a one-of-a-kind experience every day during the season.
 Both locations are in Basel’s Old Town on beautiful squares, with Münsterplatz being next to the town’s famous medieval Gothic Cathedral.
 Traders and artisans present their wares, from pottery to spices, wooden toys to decorations, as well as perfumes, candles and scarves.
-There are sweet gifts aplenty, including the renowned Basel Läckerli biscuits, and hungry shoppers can enjoy waffles, juicy sausages and a glass of hot mulled wine.
+There are sweet gifts aplenty, including the renowned Basler Läckerli biscuits, and hungry shoppers can enjoy waffles, juicy sausages and a glass of hot mulled wine.

 A popular city tour explores specially-illuminated streets and squares, and relates stories about the region’s most charming Advent customs.